Introducing a new platform for strategic growth

 It’s not about selling feeds and speeds.
 It’s about selling business value to enterprises.

 The amount of times I need to repeat this, notably to technical or engineering founders and CEOs, is uncountable.
 It’s why we preach a market-in, not product-out, approach to company building.
 It’s why we deploy our drumbeat marketing program to the world to evangelize it.
-And it’s why you need to shift from feature to product to platform.
+And it’s why you need to shift from a product company to a platform company.

 York IE is certainly not alone in our SaaS platform-first approach.
 Ajay Agarwal from Bain Capital penned a solid piece for Forbes called “From Product To Platform: The Secret To Building A $10 Billion SaaS Business” that encompasses much of the same thinking.
 Core to executives’ growth strategies over the coming decade will be this continued shift to platform-based business models with clear consumption-based pricing, add-on modules services, and capabilities for advanced use cases.